Translate

 Last but not least, peace on Earth?
 Just kidding!
 What I really want is a pet dragon.
 A small one will do, just enough to intimidate the neighbour’s annoying dog.
 I promise to keep it on a leash and away from flammable objects.

-In closing, I'm attaching a coupon for a free foot massage, which you can redeem at Mrs. Claus' salon—I hear she's started a new business venture!
+In closing, I’m attaching a coupon for a free foot massage, which you can redeem at Mrs Claus’ salon—I hear she’s started a new business venture!
 Keep the Christmas spirit alive, and please remember: fewer socks.

 Hope to share sherry and mince pies soon,

-Robert (age something and a half)
+Robert (aged something and a half)

-Saturday 2 September 2023
+Saturday, 2 September 2023

 Unnecessarily Necessary